SumoLogic/terraform-provider-sumologic/website/docs/r/cloud_to_cloud_source.html.markdown

 ## Argument reference
 The following arguments are supported:

+ - `schema_ref` - (Required) Source schema details.
+     + `type` - (Required) Schema type for the Cloud-to-Cloud integration source.
+Available schema types can be found [here][2].
  - `config` - (Required) This is a JSON object which contains the configuration parameters for the Source.
- - `schema_ref` - (Required) Source schema details.
-     + `type` - (Required) Schema type for the Cloud-to-Cloud source.

-The values for `type` and `config` arguments varies per integration.
-Details of the same can be found [here][2].
-Kindly go into the respective integration and look for the `JSON Configuration` and `Config Parameters` sections.
+Each schema type requires different JSON parameters.
+Refer to `JSON Configuration` and `Config Parameters` sections in the integration page for the specific `type` you have chosen to create.

 ## Attributes Reference
 The following attributes are exported: